Junaid Sheikh

-Junaid Sheikh (born 31 July 1984) is an Indian actor and an international model.
-Since 2010, Junaid has starred in many commercially successful films in Tamil, Telugu, and Malayalam as an Antagonist.
+Junaid Sheikh (born 31 July 1984) is an Indian actor and model.
+Since 2010, Junaid has starred in many commercially successful films in Tamil, Telugu, and Malayalam, often as an antagonist.

-His athletic and muscular physique has made him a natural choice for villainous roles.
-Juniad's acting talent completely justifies the critical responsibility.
-He easily looks every bit a standard Bollywood bad guy with a character, intriguing and engaging the film fans quite easily.

 Early life and education

-Junaid was born in Jammu, India.
+Junaid was born on 31 July 1984, in Jammu, India.
 He attended Presentation Convent High School at Jammu.
 He graduated with a degree in Information Technology from Manipal University.
-After that, he obtained a Masters Degree in Business Administration(MBA) in International Business from Arizona.
+After that, he obtained a Master's degree in Business Administration(MBA) in International Business from Arizona.